VictorNS69/Space-Shooter/README.md

 (You can also use awsd to move the spaceship)

 ## How to start the game
-Clone or download the repository.
+Clone or download the repository.\n
 Windows:
 ```
 Move to \Space-Shooter-master\Space-Shooter-v2\Builds